 *Due to the nature of construction work and firms working on multiple ARRA projects, a count of the number of employees may include double counting (employees working on multiple projects) and cannot be used as a “head count” of individual employees.
 Federal guidelines direct states to report full-time equivalents (FTE) employed by state and local Recovery Act projects.
 WSDOT calculated these numbers based on a standard 2,080 hour work year which is equivalent to 173 hours each month.
 All data has been updated to capture late reports.

-- State and local stimulus projects have provided more than $231 million in payroll to employees working nearly 5.8 million hours since the passage of the Recovery Act.
+- State and local stimulus projects have provided more than $231 million in payroll to employees working more than 5.8 million hours since the passage of the Recovery Act.

 - The average wage paid for the work is more than $39 per hour.